List of Dutch inventions and innovations: Dutch door (17th century)

 The Dutch door (also known as stable door or half door) is a type of door divided horizontally in such a fashion that the bottom half may remain shut while the top half opens.
 The initial purpose of this door was to keep animals out of farmhouses, while keeping children inside, yet allowing light and air to filter through the open top.
 This type of door was common in the Netherlands in the seventeenth century and appears in Dutch paintings of the period.
 They were commonly found in Dutch areas of New York and New Jersey (before the American Revolution) and in South Africa.

 Red and Blue Chair (1917)

 The Red and Blue Chair was designed in 1917 by Gerrit Rietveld.
 It represents one of the first explorations by the De Stijl art movement in three dimensions.
 It features several Rietveld joints.

 Zig-Zag Chair (1934)

 The Zig-Zag Chair was designed by Rietveld in 1934.
 It is a minimalist design without legs, made by 4 flat wooden tiles that are merged in a Z-shape using Dovetail joints.
 It was designed for the Rietveld Schröder House in Utrecht.

 Visual arts

 Glaze (painting technique) (15th century)

 Glazing is a technique employed by painters since the invention of modern oil painting.
 Early Netherlandish painters in the 15th century were the first to make oil the usual painting medium, and explore the use of layers and glazes, followed by the rest of Northern Europe, and only then Italy.

-Proto-Realism (15th–17th centuries)

-Two aspects of realism were rooted in at least two centuries of Dutch tradition: conspicuous textural imitation and a penchant for ordinary and exaggeratedly comic scenes.
-Two hundred years before the rise of literary realism, Dutch painters had already made an art of the everyday – pictures that served as a compelling model for the later novelists.
-By the mid-1800s, 17th-century Dutch painting figured virtually everywhere in the British and French fiction we esteem today as the vanguard of realism.

-Proto-Surrealism (1470s–1510s)

-Hieronymus Bosch is considered one of the prime examples of Pre-Surrealism.
-The surrealists relied most on his insights.
-In the 20th century, Bosch's paintings (e.g. The Garden of Earthly Delights, The Haywain, The Temptation of St. Anthony and The Seven Deadly Sins and the Four Last Things) were cited by the Surrealists as precursors to their own visions.